 Another notable aspect of this definition is the use of the guarded function arrow $\overset{g}{\to}$ in the equality condition $eq$.
-As introduced in \cref{sec:istari}, guarded functions allow avoiding explicit equality reasoning in the term; such facts can instead be established using tactics.
+As introduced in \cref{sec:istari}, guarded functions allow one to avoid explicit equality reasoning in the term; such facts can instead be established in the typing derivation using tactics.
 This approach lets terms that use the eliminator be written more naturally, as in the definition of $\blue{\IF}$ in \cref{sec:stc}.
-Using these definitions, lemmas such as the fact that $\closed$ modality is closed-modal can then be proved.
+Using these definitions, lemmas such as the fact that the $\closed$ modality is closed-modal can then be proved.